Car Won’t Accelerate But RPMs Go Up: 10 Potential Causes

 You should use this throttle body cleaner to clean the throttle body.
 Remove the throttle body from the engine and scrub it with a soft piece of rag after spraying the throttle body cleaner.

 You can also use this brush kit to gently dislodge the dirt inside the throttle body.
-Make sure to spray the throttle body cleaner by staying 10-12 inches away from the throttle body.
+Make sure to spray the throttle body cleaner by staying 10 to 12 inches away from the throttle body.

-When the fuel injectors become clogged, they are unable to deliver the proper amount of fuel to the engine.
-This can cause the engine to run lean, meaning there is not enough fuel to properly combust.
+When gunk builds up and clogs the fuel injectors, they can’t get enough fuel into the engine.
+This leaves the engine running lean, meaning there’s not enough fuel to properly ignite.

 How to spot?